Cole gets 20th win, tops AL in ERA, Ks as Astros beat Angels

 LANGSTON RETURNS TO BALLPARK

-Mark Langston returned to Angel Stadium Sunday for the first time since he suffered a cardiac arrest in the radio booth in Houston last week.
-He returned to Anaheim on Saturday and although he didn’t work the game, he was back and feeling grateful to be alive.
+Mark Langston returned to Angel Stadium on Sunday after he suffered a cardiac arrest in the radio booth in Houston last week.
+He came back to Anaheim on Saturday and didn’t work the game.

 ”I’m not going to lie.
 Life is different, I have to admit.
 When I see my grandson … it’s definitely different,” said Langston, who paused as he teared up. ”I have to look at it that way.
 There was a reason I was given extra time.
 I don’t know what it is.
 There’s a reason for it.
 I haven’t even been emotional.
 That’s weird.”

-Langston’s 6-year-old grandson, Ever, and family members and friends were with him on Sunday.
+Langston’s 6-year-old grandson, Ever, and family members and friends were with him Sunday.

 HOME COOKING